PRBonn/2DGS-SLAM/README.md

 ## Abstract
 <details>
 <summary><strong>[Click to expand]</strong></summary>

-Recently, 3D Gaussian splatting-based RGB-D SLAM has demonstrated remarkable performance in high-fidelity 3D reconstruction.
-However, the lack of depth rendering consistency and efficient loop closure hinders the geometric quality and global consistency of the reconstructed maps in online settings.
-In this paper, we present **2DGS-SLAM**, an RGB-D SLAM system that leverages 2D Gaussian splatting as the map representation.
-By exploiting the depth-consistent rendering property of the 2D variant, we propose an accurate and robust camera pose optimization method, achieving geometrically faithful 3D reconstruction.
-Furthermore, we integrate efficient loop detection and camera relocalization by leveraging MASt3R, a 3D foundation model, and enable real-time map updates through a locally maintained active map.
-Experimental results show that our 2DGS-SLAM achieves superior tracking accuracy, higher surface reconstruction quality, and improved global consistency compared to existing rendering-based SLAM methods, while also maintaining high-fidelity image rendering and enhanced computational efficiency.
+Recently, 3D Gaussian splatting-based RGB-D SLAM displays remarkable performance of high-fidelity 3D reconstruction.
+However, the lack of depth rendering consistency and efficient loop closure limits the quality of its geometric reconstructions and its ability to perform globally consistent mapping online.
+In this paper, we present 2DGS-SLAM, an RGB-D SLAM system using 2D Gaussian splatting as the map representation.
+By leveraging the depth-consistent rendering property of the 2D variant, we propose an accurate camera pose optimization method and achieve geometrically accurate 3D reconstruction.
+In addition, we implement efficient loop detection and camera relocalization by leveraging MASt3R, a 3D foundation model, and achieve efficient map updates by maintaining a local active map.
+Experiments show that our 2DGS-SLAM approach achieves superior tracking accuracy, higher surface reconstruction quality, and more consistent global map reconstruction compared to existing rendering-based SLAM methods, while maintaining high-fidelity image rendering and improved computational efficiency.
 </details>

 ## 🚧 **under construction** 🚧